 We also should be concerned about the precedent this silly idea would create.

 If the government actually starts paying reparations to descendants of people who may or may not have been enslaved, other groups will soon line up at the trough.
 It will never end.

-William A. Jacobson of Cornell Law School sums up the argument perfectly: “If you can’t answer the question of why a Vietnamese boat person has to pay reparations for the conduct of white plantation owners more than a century earlier, then you can’t make the argument.
-If you can’t answer the question of why two successful black doctors living in a fashionable suburb should get reparations paid for by the white children of Appalachia, then you can’t make the argument.”
+William A. Jacobson of Cornell Law School sums up the argument perfectly: “If you can’t answer why a Vietnamese boat person has to pay reparations for the conduct of white plantation owners more than a century earlier, then you can’t make the argument.
+Suppose you can’t answer the question of why two successful black doctors living in a fashionable suburb should get reparations paid for by the white children of Appalachia.
+In that case, you can’t make the argument.”

-Reparations ideology is an insult to individual accountability and to the Western notion of justice.
-Rather, it is a system based upon the concept of identity politics whereby Americans are broken into groups and pitted against one another.
+Reparations ideology is an insult to individual accountability and the Western notion of justice.
+Instead, it is a system based upon the concept of identity politics whereby Americans are broken into groups and pitted against one another.

 Indeed, it is ironic that the left is pushing reparations at a time when leftist demagogues sermonize about racial healing.
 But rather than heal, the reparations issue will likely increase racial division.